 Somehow I managed to accumulate lots of vegan makeup from PHB Ethical Beauty.
 Quite a few pieces of this makeup came in LoveLula beauty boxes but the rest I ordered separately, just to get a better idea of PHB makeup products and their quality.

 The makeup from PHB Ethical Beauty is not only vegan but it’s also certified cruelty-free.
 On top of that, it’s also halal-certified and natural & organic (but it’s not certified organic).

-If you are looking for a natural makeup which is vegan and cruelty-free you should really consider PHB Ethical Beauty as their range of makeup is so extensive, featuring everything from lipsticks and eye shadows to eyeliners, BB creams and natural foundations.
-I don’t think I came across a green beauty company which offers such a huge range of natural makeup products.
+If you are looking for natural makeup which is vegan and cruelty-free you should really consider PHB Ethical Beauty as their range of makeup is so extensive, featuring everything from lipsticks and eye shadows to eyeliners, BB creams and natural foundations.
+I don’t think I came across a green beauty company that offers such a huge range of natural makeup products.
 There is something for everyone, that’s for sure.